Why Classifications Are Important in Risk Management Activities

 Making safety decisions without well-constructed data-classification-schemes is like riding a bike with flat tires – you won’t get anywhere.
 In fact, one of the primary markers of a functional aviation SMS (versus one that is a farce) is a well-organized set of classifications that allow management to easily analyze safety-related data to facilitate data-driven decision-making processes.

-Yet as important as they are, we see aviation safety programs all over the globe struggle with building classification systems that:
+Yet as important as they are, we see aviation service providers all over the globe struggling with building classification systems that: